UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment1.md

-# DC Assignment 1: Meet the farmersmarket.db and Basic SQL
+# Assignment 1: Meet the farmersmarket.db and Basic SQL

 🚨 **Please review our [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md)** 🚨 for detailed instructions on how to format, branch, and submit your work.
 Following these guidelines is crucial for your submissions to be evaluated correctly.

 #### Submission Parameters:
-* Submission Due Date: `March 31, 2026`
+* Submission Due Date: `November 17, 2025`
 * Weight: 30% of total grade
 * The branch name for your repo should be: `assignment-one`
 * What to submit for this assignment:
-    * This markdown (Assignment1.md) with written responses in Section 4
     * One Entity-Relationship Diagram (preferably in a pdf, jpeg, png format).
     * One .sql file
 * What the pull request link should look like for this assignment: `https://github.com/<your_github_username>/sql/pulls/<pr_id>`